-Graeme Everist, Toybox’s Director of Finance and Resources, shares a personal reflection on the power of stories and how they can help us see the world through the eyes of others and reflects on the difference each of us can make.
+Graeme Everist, Toybox’s Director of Finance and Resources, shares a personal reflection on the power of stories and how they can help us see the world through the eyes of others.

 During the summer between my second and third years at university, I found myself in A&E nursing a wrist injury.
 Sitting across from me was a young woman, a couple of years younger than me, with an arm in a sling and a very frightened look on her face.
 I smiled, going for a ‘look at us, how silly we are for breaking our arms’ kind of vibe.
 She tried to smile but couldn’t.
 I nodded.

 A few minutes later, she was talking to the receptionist.
 She didn’t have any money for the payphone (remember those?) and needed to call someone.
 The receptionist couldn’t help, so I offered her some loose change.
 She looked surprised, wary almost, of accepting even a small amount from stranger, but eventually she did.

 Her parents wouldn’t come to be with her.
 A nurse asked who had brought her in.
 ‘My boyfriend… he couldn’t stay’.
 How did it happen?
 ‘I fell…’ and silence.
 Eventually she admitted it was her boyfriend who had hurt her, but she insisted that the police weren’t called.
 I saw her as I was leaving.
 I tried to smile but couldn’t.
 She nodded.